 You may search for films in a number of formats owned by the UMass Amherst Library or Amherst, Hampshire, Mt.
-Holyoke and Smith Colleges, in the 5 College Library Catalog.
+Holyoke and Smith Colleges, in Discovery.
 You can search by title, subject, or author (the director is listed as the author).
-Use the advanced search to limit the format to "DVDs, VIDEOS, FILMS, & SLIDES."
+After you conduct a search limit the Format to "Videos."
+These facets are located in the left hand "Refine Results" column.
 Students may borrow the library's films for three days or view them in the Media area on the 6th floor whenever the Library is open.
-If your instructor has placed his or her own copy of a film on Reserve, ask for it at the circulation desk in the Learning Commons.
+If your instructor has placed their copy of a film on Reserve, ask for it at the circulation desk in the Learning Commons.

 UMass Amherst students can also borrow films in person from the Four Colleges for three days.
 Staff and faculty can borrow films for five days.

 Known as "Netflix for Academia", Kanopy offers free streaming documentaries, foreign films, Criterion Collection films, and more.
 It also hosts the entire Media Education Foundation video library of cultural criticism documentaries as well as the DEFA Film Library (selected films from the comprehensive UMass Amherst collection of East German cinema).
 It's free for all UMass students, and staff and you can set up an account to create a queue.

 A collection of 50 heavily used, mostly Hollywood, films.
 These will primarily be films used in UMass classes and will rotate based on usage.
 Only works with the Chrome or Firefox browsers.

 Docuseek2 streams essential social-issue and environmental documentaries to colleges and universities, providing exclusive access to content from Bullfrog Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, the National Film Board of Canada, MediaStorm, KimStim, Scorpion TV, and Terra Nova Films.